1. Introduction and Goals

 Purpose/Responsibility: Provides the user interface for playing Game Y, handling user registration, and displaying real-time game updates.

-Interface(s): * Web UI: React-based frontend accessible via browser. * API Consumer: Communicates with Backend Services via REST/JSON.
+Interface(s): * Web UI: React-based frontend accessible via browser. * API Consumer: Communicates with the gateway via REST/JSON.

 Directory/File Location: